 If I already had not just replaced the injector with a new one and not a reman I would agree.
 Condition has remained the same though.
 Plugs 1, 2 & 4 are starting to burn brown and #3 is black but not any raw fuel odor.
 It is doing the same thing with the old injector as well as the new one.
 I did check pulse width but after so many things I do not remember what it was.
 I can tell you that it must have been with in specs or this conversation would not be taking place.
 I almost want to think that the exhaust valve is staying partially open due to carbon coming across the vale face when hot and cracking off when cold?
 I know it has to be something stupid or blatantly in my face that I am missing it.

 I love a mystery but not when it is mine!
 I am still laughing but this is very frustrating to say the least.
 Maybe you will come up with something that I forgot to do or try.

 Let me know if you or anyone else has a idea.

-rasmataz, if pulse width etc. was affected then wouldn't the others be affected as well?
-Oh, and there are no broken wires etc. at the injector.
+PS: rasmataz, if pulse width etc. Was affected then wouldn't the others be affected as well?
+Oh, and there are no broken wires etc. At the injector.

 Anyway try a voltage check KOER on no.3 injector brown/yellow wire at pin 103 should read 11-14volts.